-Legislative Update (2000-2003).
-A weekly newsletter for USG faculty and staff on news about the Georgia General Assembly's legislative session.
-Published only when the legislature is in session.
+Legislative Update (2000-2006).
+A weekly newsletter published only when the legislature is in session for USG faculty and staff on news about the Georgia General Assembly's legislative session.
 Available electronically on the WWW.
 (Media and Publications)

 The Policy Manual (second edition, 1982; updated continuously).
 Codified manual of official Board-approved policies.
-(Associate Vice Chancellor for Legal Affairs)